Training Agents to Be Empathic

 Identifying and fixing an agent's less-than-professional or bad habits is the most critical piece to the empathy and overall patient experience puzzle.

 The new focus on empathy is really a new reckoning of what has always been required of professional agent behavior.
-Empathy is not an add-on to otherwise acceptable behavior, rather agents convey or fail to convey empathy by their ability to perform as a professional call center agent.
+Empathy is not an add-on to otherwise acceptable behavior, rather agents convey or fail to convey empathy in every moment of every call by their ability to perform as a professional call center agent.
 There is nothing difficult about it, and it requires no more time or effort than not being empathic.
 It just requires proper guidance from a knowledgeable source.

 The BCI program produces agents whose empathy conveys naturally through the detailed warmth and politeness of their highly professional behavior.
 By ensuring they do not fail to convey empathy, we ensure they convey it.